nodos-dev/docs/docs/installation.md

 4. Double click on `nosman.exe` and this will both run the distributed Nodos and its Editor GUI.

     !!! info
         Normally `nosman.exe` is the command line interface to manage Nodos.
-But if you run it form explorer, it will try to be user friendly and tries to run Nodos easily for you.
+But if you run it from explorer, it will try to be user friendly and tries to run Nodos easily for you.

 ### Developing Nodes with C++